bliutwo/leetcode_sols/leetcode_memo.md

 char c = '0' + i;
 ```

 - Talk it out: How do you check if a really long string is a palindrome (it's the same string if reversed)?
+WITHOUT recursion
   - Have two pointers to each end of the string.
 Increment/decrement each one by one until you get to the middle (at which point it's true).
 If at any point the chars are different, then it's not a palindrome.

 - Talk it out: How do you check if a really long string is a palindrome (it's the same string if reversed), if you are able to delete a single character?